Teukolsky master equation and Painlev\'e transcendents: numerics and extremal limit

 In \cite{Novaes:2014lha,daCunha:2015ana}, an alternative scheme was put forward that allowed for calculation of both the eigenvalue problem as well as scattering coefficients, building in previous work \cite{Neitzke:2003mz,Castro2013b}.
-The method related those physical properties of the solutions of Fuchsian equations, and confluent limits, like \eqref{eq:angulareq} and \eqref{eq:radialeq}, to the monodromy properties associated to the equation.
-The usefulness of the method depends on the effective evaluation of the \textit{Riemann-Hilbert map} relating properties of the equations to their monodromy data.
-Using methods from equivariant localization and integrable systems, the authors of \cite{Gamayun:2013auu}, provided a general solution of the map, given in terms of the Painlevé $\tau$-functions, whose generic expansion was proposed in \cite{Gamayun:2013auu}, using methods from equivariant localization and conformal field theory.
+The method related these physical properties of the solutions of Fuchsian equations, and confluent limits, like \eqref{eq:angulareq} and \eqref{eq:radialeq}, to the monodromy properties associated to the equation, relying on the \textit{Riemann-Hilbert map} between the parameters of the equation and the monodromy data.
+In \cite{Barragan-Amado:2018pxh,CarneirodaCunha:2019tia}, the map was cast in terms of some of the Painlevé (isomonodromic) $\tau$-functions, whose generic expansion was proposed in \cite{Gamayun:2013auu}, using methods from equivariant localization and conformal field theory.
 Later developments \cite{Gavrylenko:2016zlf,Lisovyy:2018mnj} provided with a comparatively fast method to compute those $\tau$-functions involved.

 The isomonodromic method for computing greybody factors has since been successfully used in a variety of black hole backgrounds \cite{Novaes:2018fry,Barragan-Amado:2018pxh,Barragan-Amado:2020pad}.
 In \cite{CarneirodaCunha:2019tia}, the authors studied the eigenvalue problem of \eqref{eq:angulareq} and \eqref{eq:radialeq}, giving explicit representations of the Riemann-Hilbert map in terms of the Painlevé V $\tau$-function.
 The expansions of the angular eigenvalue at small rotation parameter $a$ were recovered, and a procedure for the calculation of quasi-normal modes' frequencies was derived.
 As the analytical structure of the $\tau$-function is well understood, imparting a lot of structure of the confluent conformal blocks they are derived from \cite{Nagoya:2015cja}, the problems alluded to above are evaded.
 We also cite an alternative but similar approach based on the semiclassical analysis of the conformal blocks developed in \cite{Aminov:2020yma,Bershtein:2021uts}.